‘I Was the Worst High School Athlete Ever’ or ‘How Not to Write a College Admissions Essay’

 Believe it or not, college-bound students write a college admissions essay like this.As an admissions advisor, I tell them to steer clear of this question.

 The last thing that a student who wants to be accepted to a college should do is go in tremendous detail on their weaknesses or the “guts” that it took to quit or how a coach’s decision “transformed” their life.
-Quite frankly, if I was the admissions officer reading this essay I would wonder if this student would ever commit to anything, including an academic program.
+Quite frankly, if I was the admissions officer reading this essay I would wonder if this student would ever commit to anything.
 I don’t know what s/he is good at, only what s/he failed at.
 I know nothing about this person’s creativity, though I can assess their writing skills.
-Lastly, I might not want to know that a person puked so much.
+Lastly, I might not want to know that an applicant puked so much.